Skip to main content

 Frequently Asked Questions

-A typical four-bedroom Edwardian or 1930s detached property in BR3 costs £8,000–£12,000 to fully redecorate inside, based on two coats of mid-range trade paint, a two-coat oil or water-based system on all woodwork, and proper preparation throughout.
-Smaller Victorian semis run £6,500–£9,000.
-Exterior repaints covering masonry, render, timber, and ironwork typically add £4,500–£9,500 on top, depending on access and the amount of timber repair needed.
-We quote a fixed price after a site visit and don't add margin for unforeseen prep.
+A typical four-bedroom Edwardian or 1930s detached property in BR3 gets two coats of mid-range trade paint inside, a two-coat oil or water-based system on all woodwork, and proper preparation throughout.
+Exterior work covers masonry, render, timber, and ironwork, with the amount of timber repair driving how much prep the job needs.
+We confirm a fixed price after a site visit and don't cut corners on prep.
 If we miss something on the survey, that's our problem, not yours.

 What paint do you use on Edwardian woodwork?